wanlok/shoppingreceipt-java/README.md

 # shoppingreceipt-java

-Developed by IntelliJ IDEA Community Edition
+Developed using IntelliJ IDEA Community Edition

 Main.java is the driver class